r0gueSch0lar/PiperTTS-API/README.md

 # Piper TTS Server

-This Node.js application is a Text-to-Speech (TTS) server using Piper, which converts text input into spoken audio.
+This is a fork of [flukexp's Piper-TTS API Wrapper](https://github.com/flukexp/PiperTTS-API-Wrapper.git) rewritten to run on arch

 ## Requirements
-#### Mac and Window (Ubuntu)
+#### Arch Linux
 - Node.js
 - Npm